 - Whenever possible, keep your bicycle inside.
 Most residence halls have designated "bike rooms".

-- If you leave your bicycle outside, choose a well lighted and heavily traveled location.
+- If you leave your bicycle outside, choose a well lit and heavily traveled location.

 - Find out if your bicycle is covered by your parent's insurance policy.
 If not, it would be advisable to insure it.